 - private v. public revelation

 - flat-earth v. evolutionary faith

-- fact v. theory

 - facts as God's native tongue

-- Leader copy of the book, Thank God for Evolution! - chime or bell to signal begin and end of Silent Reflection, and to gently signal when a discussant is to wrap up their remarks - DVD: Thank God for Evolution! and equipment to view it on - (optional) the CD, "Peter Mayer Sings The Great Story" - CD player with speakers - copies of the lyrics (below) to Peter's song, "Camping by the Sun"
+- Leader copy of the book, Thank God for Evolution! - chime or bell to signal begin and end of Silent Reflection, and to gently signal when a discussant is to wrap up their remarks - DVD: Thank God for Evolution! and equipment to view it on - the CD, "Peter Mayer Sings The Great Story" - CD player with speakers - copies of the lyrics (below) to Peter's song, "Camping by the Sun"

 - 1. In-Gathering (chairs in circle) - 2.
-Recitation (12 14 minutes) call for volunteer readers - Page 57, begin at first para of text, "We are at a turning point"; continue onto p.
-58 to the end of the first paragraph, before box. - Page 58, the gray box. - Page 58, last paragraph, then p.
-59 (end at section title) - P. 64 (begin after epigraph).
+Recitation (8-12 minutes) call for volunteer readers - Page 57, begin at first para of text, "We are at a turning point"; continue onto p.
+58 (but skip gray box), then p.
+59 (and end at new section head). - P. 64 (begin after epigraph).
 End just before final para of p.
-65. - Page 66, begin para "A holy understanding . . ." and continue through the bottom of p.
-67. - Page 69, just one paragraph that begins, "Similarly, less . . ." - ullet Page 71, just one paragraph that begins, "The discovery . . ." - 3.
+65. - Page 66, begin last para "Too many . . ." and finish on p.
+67, just before the para that begins "To begin to craft". - Page 68, begin with head, "Facts Are God's Native Tongue," and end just before the gray box on p.
+69 - 3.
 DVD viewing: Disk 1: Begin with "Three Great Gifts" and continue on through "Public and Private Revelation.
 (6 minutes) Then return to the Menu and click on "Facts/God" (3.5 minutes) Disk 2: "Scientific Discoveries & God's Revelations" (but end it when he pulls out his beads and says, "Now let me describe what I have here") (5 minutes). - 4.
-Silent reflection: (2 minutes) "Before we begin discussion of the chapter you perused at home, the recitations, and the DVD clips, let us pause for a minute of silence to help us participate in the dialogue in such a way that both our head and our heart will guide our remarks and our listening of others."

-5. Discussion: [It is important to encourage everyone to share briefly before discussion is opened.
+Silent reflection: (2 minutes) "Before we begin discussion of the chapter you perused at home, the recitations, and the DVD clips, let us pause for a minute of silence to help us participate in the dialogue in such a way that both our head and our heart will guide our remarks and our listening of others." - 5.
+Discussion: [It is important to encourage everyone to share briefly before discussion is opened.
 Based on the number of participants, determine how much time each person will be given to respond to the opening question, which is to be answered by all.
 Recruit someone to be the TIMEKEEPER and to chime or ring a bell gently when a person's time is up.]
 Here is the suggested opening question: